Teaching Family Model

 Outcomes

-Through White’s researching, learning, auditing, and preparing, the following have been identified as significant outcomes from the implementation of TFM.
+Through Josiah White’s researching, learning, auditing, and preparing, the following have been identified as significant outcomes from the implementation of TFM.

 - Overall satisfaction from consumers